mcaliman/mcaliman.github.io/_posts/en/datascience/2017-07-24-data-science-origins-motivations.md

 This is normal; it is the nature of life and leadership.

-Although we would all like to be certain, by accepting partial ignorance, we acknowledge to ourselves how much we do not know, this is a form of awareness that leads to better decision-making.
+Although we would all like to be certain, by accepting partial ignorance, we acknowledge to ourselves how much we do not know.
+This is a form of awareness that leads to better decision-making.

 >In fact, uncertainty is essential to avoid excessive risks.